m3data/entangled-cognition-protocol/README.md

 ## Structure

 - ECP-field-journal: An interface for logging entries on experiments and reflections.
-Note that this is in a pre-alpha state, so expect some rough edges.
+Note that this is in a pre-alpha experimental state, so expect some rough edges.
 And lots of changes as we iterate on the protocol.
+It may often not workas expected, or at all.
+But it is a starting point for logging your own experiments and reflections.
 - [Protocol](protocol/overview-and-background.md): Emerging core documents and resources for the Entangled Cognition Protocol.
 - llm-md: This will contain documentation and resources for using the protocol and interacting with LLMs using [llm.md](https://llm.md) developed by Hugo O'Connor at [Anuna Research](https://www.anuna.io/).
 - [Theory](protocol/theory/theoretical-overview.md): Work in process theoretical grounding and explorations.